Decontamination

 Cleaning

-This is the first and most important step in the decontamination process.
-It involves the removal, usually with a detergent and water, of both visible and non-visible soil (such as blood, protein substances, and other debris) from the surface of the medical device.
+Cleaning a reusable medical device is the first and most important step in the decontamination process.
+It involves removing both visible and non-visible soil (such as blood, protein substances, and other debris) from the surface of the medical device using a detergent and water.

 Disinfecting

-In this next step, liquid chemicals are used to kill non-spore forming bacteria on the medical device.
-Some commonly used disinfectants would be:
+In the disinfecting step, liquid chemicals are used to kill non-spore forming bacteria on the medical device.
+Some commonly-used disinfectants would be:

 Sterilization